Pulitzer Prize Fiction Winner

 Historical Context & Significance

-The novel is noted for its extremely short chapters and its "radiant" prose, focusing on the way technology (radio) connected people during the war.
+The novel stands out for its extremely short chapters and its radiant prose, focusing on the way technology like radio connected people during the war.